Noah Wyle: Early life

 Wyle was educated at Gardner Street Elementary School in Hollywood and Oakwood School in North Hollywood.
 He then spent four years at The Thacher School, a preparatory boarding school in Ojai, California known for its compulsory horseback riding program.
 He struggled academically, particularly in math and science, and was placed on probation in his freshman year.
 He ultimately graduated with a "decent" GPA and later wondered whether undiagnosed mild ADHD had contributed to his difficulties.
 Wyle had always been "enamored" with show business growing up in Hollywood and he first acted on stage in his sophomore year at Thacher.
 Encouraged by the audience response, he went on to act in, write and direct school plays.
 He attended the Cherubs Theatre Arts program at Northwestern University in the summer of his junior year and returned to high school "really focused" on becoming a professional actor.
-He was the first person in his family "in generations" to not attend college.
+He was the first person in his family "in generations" not to attend college.

 Career

-1990–94: Early roles and rise to fame on ER
+1990–1994: Early roles and rise to fame on ER

-After graduating high school in 1989, Wyle moved into an apartment on Hollywood Boulevard, signed with an agent and began taking acting classes.
+After graduating from high school in 1989, Wyle moved into an apartment on Hollywood Boulevard, signed with an agent and began taking acting classes.
 His parents were only willing to financially support a college education and he worked as a busboy and then waiter at the Bel Age Hotel's Diaghilev restaurant.
 He appeared in Los Angeles stage productions and made a one-line appearance in the NBC miniseries Blind Faith (1990).
 His first credited movie role was in the family drama Crooked Hearts (1991), with Peter Rainer of the Los Angeles Times remarking upon his "appealingly awe-struck innocence".
 He appeared as a Hitler Youth leader in the historical drama Swing Kids (1993), as a high school student in the coming-of-age ensemble There Goes My Baby (1994) and as Lancelot in the Lifetime movie Guinevere (1994).
 His most notable casting in this period was in the courtroom drama A Few Good Men (1992), directed by Rob Reiner and written by Aaron Sorkin.
 Wyle had what Sorkin described as "a small, featured role as an endearingly dimwitted Marine corporal."
 The film was a box office success and was nominated for Best Picture at the 1993 Academy Awards.